Coding Classes & Camps for East Bay Kids - 510 Families

 theMADE (Oakland)

-The Museum of Art and Digital Entertainment (MADE) offers free Saturday classes in their fully playable video game space.
+The Museum of Art and Digital Entertainment (MADE) offers free Saturday classes in its fully playable video game space.
 What started as regular Scratch lessons has evolved into different video-game-adjacent lessons about animation, storytelling, and graphics.
 Some are more like coding than others.
-Appropriate for 3rd to 8th graders.
+Appropriate for ages 8 to 13.

 Location: 921 Washington Street, Oakland